obuettler/KGATLWsetlistScraper/README.md

 `import setlistCollection.py`

-Don't forget to set your Path at the end of the script
+Don't forget to set your Path at the end of the script.